-ATLANTA, GA – Attorney General Chris Carr is offering important tips to help Georgia consumers shop safely and protect themselves from potential scams this holiday season.
+ATLANTA, GA – Attorney General Chris Carr is sharing important tips to help Georgians shop safely and avoid scams this holiday season.

 Tips for safe shopping and avoiding scams during the holidays:

-- Research a company before doing business with them.
+- Only make purchases through reputable companies.
 You can check out a company’s reputation through the Better Business Bureau at bbb.org.
 You can also read consumer reviews by searching online for the company name, along with the word “complaint,” “review” or “scam.”

 - If possible, use credit cards when making purchases.
 Credit cards offer greater protections against fraud than cash, checks or debit cards.

 - Guard against thieves who may steal packages off your doorstep.
-Track packages so you know when they arrive or have packages shipped to your work address instead of your home.
+Track packages so you know when they arrive, have packages shipped to your work address instead of your home, or ask a neighbor to pick up packages for you if you’ll be out of town.

 - Avoid bogus charities.
 Many charities solicit for donations around the holidays, but scammers like to get in on the action too.
 Your safest bet is to initiate contact with the charity of your choice through a verified website or phone number.
 Avoid clicking on ads that pop-up in your social media accounts or links from unsolicited emails.
 You can research a charity by visiting give.org or charitynavigator.org.